 “Hah?
 Gut instinct?”

 “Something like that.”
-Zeraph was hunched over diligently working copying the hieroglyphs.
+Zeraph was hunched over, diligently working on copying the hieroglyphs.
 “This is too troublesome.”

 “Then why do it seriously…” Agnis let out a sigh.